📚 What does this SEO resources hub include? (Direct answer)

 A 100+ question multiple-choice exam covering the full scope of technical SEO — crawl budget, indexability, Core Web Vitals, structured data, canonicalisation, hreflang, log file analysis, JavaScript rendering, site architecture, and more.
 Each question includes a detailed explanation of the correct answer, making this equally useful as a study guide and a self-assessment tool.
 Suitable for practitioners preparing for agency interviews, certifications, or client-facing audits.

-The Ultimate AEO, SEO & GEO Optimisation Checklist
+The Complete AEO, SEO & GEO Optimisation Checklist

 A structured, actionable checklist covering all three search channels that matter in 2026 — traditional SEO (on-page, technical, links), Answer Engine Optimisation (AEO) for featured snippets and voice search, and Generative Engine Optimisation (GEO) for visibility in AI-generated answers from ChatGPT, Perplexity, and Google AI Overviews.
 Use it as a site audit framework, a content brief requirement list, or a client deliverable checklist for new site launches.